 7. Appling noses to an illustration

-To finish up the tutorial, let’s take a look at this step-by-step illustration so you can see how the nose is put together with the other elements that make up the face.
+To finish up the tutorial, let’s take a look at this step-by-step nose drawing so you can see how it is put together with the other elements that make up the face.
 I have drawn a small freckled nose to create some texture to the skin in the nose area.
 Note how important it is to know where highlights and shades must be placed in order to achieve depth and volume.
 I always add some shine to the sides of the nostrils and at the tip, while using a darker shadow under the nose.
 The color of your illustration depends greatly on lighting, in addition to the character themselves.
 In my image, I used a neutral light source.